zhz-yan/opemax_vitraj/README.md

 To check the results, please see 'check_results.py'.

 ## Acknowledgement
-During the implementation we base our code mostly on the [PLAID](https://github.com/jingkungao/PLAID) by Jinkun Gao, we are also inspired by the [Open-Set-Recognition](https://github.com/ma-xu/Open-Set-Recognition) implementation by Xu Ma and [MLCFCD](https://github.com/sambaiga/MLCFCD) from Anthony Faustine.
+During the implementation we base our code mostly on the [PLAID](https://github.com/jingkungao/PLAID) by Jingkun Gao, we are also inspired by the [Open-Set-Recognition](https://github.com/ma-xu/Open-Set-Recognition) implementation by Xu Ma and [MLCFCD](https://github.com/sambaiga/MLCFCD) from Anthony Faustine.
 Many thanks to these authors for their great work!